brettdottech/info-orbs/README.md

 **Project Configuration**
 (all of these items apply only to bretts code on the main branch, the nightly config is slightly different)

-Before compiling/flashing, you'll need to naviagte into `Info-Orbs` >>` lib `>> `config` directory and change the file name from `config.h.template` to `config.h` **THIS STEP IS CRITICAL AND YOUR CODE WILL NOT COMPILE IF YOU DONT CHNAGE THIS FILE NAME**
+Before compiling/flashing, you'll need to naviagte into `Info-Orbs` >>` lib `>> `config` directory and make a copy of the file `config.h.template` in the same folder and rename that copy to `config.h` **THIS STEP IS CRITICAL AND YOUR CODE WILL NOT COMPILE IF YOU DONT COPY THIS FILE AND CHNAGE THE NAME**

-Lastly, open up the `config.h` file you just renamed and adjust the below paramters in the code to fit your needs.
+Lastly, open up the `config.h` file you just copied/renamed and adjust the below paramters in the code to fit your needs.
 ```
 // ============= CONFIGURE THESE FIELDS BEFORE FLASHING ====================================================
 #define WIFI_SSID "WIFINAME" // wifi name (please use 2.4gz network)